 The misanthropy of technology is also expressed in the destruction of the environment.
 While almost everywhere in the world large areas of forest are falling victim to technology every year, in Japan environmentally conscious large corporations are trying to increase the area of forest: All the steel mills of Nippon Steel Coop, all the operating complexes and research centers of Honda Motors Co. and Topay Industries, the power plants of Tokyo Electric Co. and Kansai Electric Co. among others are reforesting the areas around their operating complexes as air filters and recreational areas.
 Native tree species have already reached a height of 10 m (Miyawaki 1983).
-Wood can be fetched in Borneo, after all.
+However, wood can be fetched in Borneo, after all.

 In Germany, the concrete blocks are surrounded by asphalt parking lots and mostly bare lawns.
 The rest of the remaining environment is poisoned.
 Although maximum values for individual toxins should not be exceeded, no one knows whether they are still valid when many toxins are added together.
 Think of the increase in allergies or the accumulation of pollutants and heavy metals in cultivated soils.
 In the 1970s the pollutants were finally so high even in mother's milk that one did not advise against breastfeeding children only because the substitutes were not lower in pollutants or the advantages also had to be considered.

 In the 1990s, however, the contamination of breast milk dropped to considerably lower levels thanks to a correspondingly more conscious diet and lower limit values.
+It has been done quite a lot, but achieved not really much.

 The mechanisation of agriculture is particularly serious.
 The larger, largely self-sufficient farms, which managed without external energy, were the only farms that were in a certain harmonious balance with the environment.
 They are now being replaced by agricultural factories with huge masses of organic waste that are difficult to dispose of.
 Cleared, monotonous landscapes were created.
+Fauna is more and more on the „Red List”.